m0chan/m0chan.github.io/_posts/2019-08-29-Win-32-Buffer-Overfow-ROP.md

-**Virtual Address Space** is the allocated virtual memory addresses allocated to a process by the CPU upon runtime, this virtual space remains private and mitigates processes leaking into other processes address space unless explicitly shared.
+**Virtual Address Space (VAS)** is the allocated virtual memory addresses allocated to a process by the CPU upon runtime, this virtual space remains private and mitigates processes leaking into other processes address space unless explicitly shared.